 Youth Mental Health

-Two new youth Step Up Step Down Units in north Brisbane and south Brisbane
+- two new 6-bed Youth Step Up Step Down services in north and south Brisbane

-Refurbishment of two new adolescent Day Program spaces at Logan and the Gold Coast
+- refurbishment for two new 15-place Adolescent Day Program spaces in Logan and Gold Coast.

 The capital program is led by the Department of Health and collaboratively managed with the Department of Education.
 Oversight is comprised of groups to progress the capital program which includes project partners, consumer and carer representatives, Hospital and Health Services, Health Consumers Queensland, industry and additional interdepartmental representation.